 I am an associate professor at Penn State University and the Director of the George and Ann Richards Civil War Era Center.
-My work centers on the long U.S. Civil War era with a focus on politics, culture, slavery, and law.
+My work centers on the long U.S. Civil War era with a focus on politics, culture, slavery, constitutionalism, and law.

 My first book, Washington Brotherhood: Politics, Social Life, and the Coming of the Civil War, examines how the social lives of federal politicians in Washington created a political fraternity that left them unprepared for and surprised by the secession crisis.